 5PM: You’re a highly-decorated athlete who is a coach.
 But there is a saying that not all excellent wrestlers make excellent coaches, and part of that I’d imagine is communication.
 Even though coaching is always seen as a natural next-step for a wrestler, did it take you awhile to kind of find a voice, a place where you could get through to your athletes and relate to them?

-5PM: Does folkstyle hurt Greco Roman?
+5PM: Does folkstyle hurt Greco-Roman?
 Please explain where you are on all of this because there are people who believe the country would be in a better place if folkstyle went away.
-Your success as a Greco Roman wrestler and experience as the head coach of a college folkstyle program puts you in a uniquely qualified position to answer this I would reckon.
+Your success as a Greco athlete and experience as the head coach of a college folkstyle program puts you in a uniquely qualified position to answer this I would reckon.

 Now you want me to talk more specifically about Greco, so I will say this: folkstylers will get more from learning Greco than Greco guys will get from learning folkstyle.
-Now with that being said, I think there are some things about folkstyle that will make you better.
-Each one — folkstyle, freestyle, Greco, if you really want to be a complete wrestler, you need to dabble a little bit in each, but then focus on one.
-John Peterson said very definitely, the difference between his silver medal in 1972 and his gold medal in 1976 was that he spent a lot of time with the Greco guys to help make his double better.
+With that being said, I think there are some things about folkstyle that will make you better.
+Each one — folkstyle, freestyle, Greco — if you really want to be a complete wrestler, you need to dabble a little bit in each, but then focus on one.
+John Peterson said very definitely, the difference between his silver medal in 1972 and his gold medal in 1976 was that he spent a lot of time with the Greco guys to help make his double (leg) better.
 And he walked through his second Olympics.
-He mashed people, and he points to his Greco training.
+He smashed people, and he points to his Greco training.
 So I think freestylers need to do a little bit more Greco.
 I think both styles would be served greatly by learning some hand-fighting positions.
-Freestylers would do really well to learn some Greco Roman hand-fighting skills and adapt them to their style of wrestling.
+Freestylers would do really well to learn some Greco-Roman hand-fighting skills and adapt them to their style of wrestling.

 Though with that being said, folkstyle makes for a tougher wrestler.
 That college grind?
 It makes you tough.
-But in the end, you’re asking guys, if you want to look at Greco Roman wrestling as being a six-foot hole, you’re asking to dig it with a spoon rather than a back hoe.
+But in the end, you’re asking guys, if you want to look at Greco Roman wrestling as being a six-foot hole, you’re asking to dig it with a spoon rather than a backhoe.
 That’s it.
-So we’re trying to do the same job everyone else in the world is doing, but we’re not doing it with the right tools.
-Because we don’t start early enough.
+We’re trying to do the same job everyone else in the world is doing, but we’re not doing it with the right tools.
+We don’t start early enough.
 And that is what folkstyle does, it gets in the way of our international success.
-So if our country wants to keep doing the same old, same old, we’re going to keep getting the same old, same old results.
+So if our country wants to keep doing the same old-same old, we’re going to keep getting the same old-same old results.
 But if we want to get better in Greco, then we have to have kids at the grassroots level say, I’m not going to do the folkstyle thing, I’m going to be a Greco guy.

 I was just talking to Kerry Regner, one of the guys I coached at the USOEC, because he is starting that Greco program up at Williams Baptist College.
-He’s got a kid he is talking to who didn’t even win a Tennessee state tittle, but he was a Fargo national champ.
+He’s got a kid he is talking to who didn’t even win a Tennessee state title, but he was a Fargo national champ.
 It’s Tennessee wrestling, it’s not like people are banging down their doors.
 It’s not like they are a Pennsylvania, New Jersey, or California state champ.
 So this kid wrestled in Tennessee, which we know isn’t the same level as one of those other states and he can’t even win his own state tournament.
-But in Greco, he is a national champ.
-That kid, right there, is a perfect example of someone who needs to say goodbye to folkstyle and embrace Greco Roman wrestling.
-That is why the program at the USOEC was so successful and yet, these people called it a developmental program but out of 30 guys, 25 of them qualified for the Senior World and Olympic Trials.
-And then it was guys like Harry Lester, Spenser Mango, and Adam Wheeler who were making the World and Olympic teams.
+But in Greco, he is a National champ.
+That kid, right there, is a perfect example of someone who needs to say goodbye to folkstyle and embrace Greco-Roman wrestling.
+That is why the program at the USOEC was so successful, and yet, these people called it a developmental program even though out of 30 guys, 25 of them qualified for the Senior World and Olympic Trials.
+And then it was guys like Harry Lester, Spenser Mango, and Adam Wheeler who were making the World and Olympic Teams.
 I think Ivan and I took it beyond being a developmental program.
 It still was one, but it was also one of the premier training sites in the country.
 People knew where the best wrestling was.
 It was there.

 5PM: You mention Dennis Hall.
 What was it like having to chase after him for years and also, was it important for you to have him as your rival, someone to go after?